LuxOrionCoding/Practice-Carousel/README.md

 # Practice Carousel
-Here above is a coding practice for making a carousel (an image slider).
+Another programming practice from LuxOrionCoding to made a carousel (an image slider).
 With pure HTML, CSS, and Javascript.